Inside Europe’s Leading Longevity Resorts: A Deep Dive into Integrative Wellness

 Emerging approaches such as red-light therapy, cryotherapy, and hyperbaric oxygen are increasingly integrated into structured wellness plans.

-Even if you do not offer technology-based treatments, your modality may support recovery, integration, or nervous system regulation — essential components in longevity care.
+Even if you do not provide technology-based treatments, your approach can still help with recovery, integration, or nervous system balance.
+These are all important parts of longevity care.

 What This Means for Wellness Partners